Find Schools

 • Mechanical Design Facilities or Products Engineer

-In the United States, there were 288,800 jobs for Mechanical Engineer in 2016.
+In 2016, there was an estimated number of 288,800 jobs in the United States for Mechanical Engineer.
 New jobs are being produced at a rate of 8.8% which is above the national average.
 The Bureau of Labor Statistics predicts 25,300 new jobs for Mechanical Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 21,200 job openings in this field each year.
+The BLS estimates 21,200 yearly job openings in this field.

 undefined